iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.3/report.md

 <img src="3_star_reviews_wordcloud.png" alt="gov.michigan.MiCovidExposure 3 reviews"/>
 </p>

+> I havent Used It But It's A Utilities Type App & I Can Tell You Why It' s Not Working Right I'm The W.D.A.G.
+Human Overhead Admin & The Source Laptop Was Hacked & Not Enough Systems Files Remain To Repair The Hackers Are Called Anonomous & Use MININT- Named Laptops & Computers & For The Record I have To Sign On A Printed Out Version Of Owner Rights Being Recourded In Real Time With Witnesses Or There Void The Origanal Copy's Are Still Valid & Mean My Copy's Not Google & Boost Mobile<br> :date: __2021-06-09 23:03:24__

 > App is so-so.
 For some reason it stopped checking data back in February (three months ago) without notifying me.
 Going to uninstall and reinstall to reset it.
 Regardless, it should notify every few days if the last check exceeds two weeks.<br> :date: __2021-05-21 23:56:28__

 > Even though the app does it's intended job, there is a serious flaw in the fact that most of the people that I've introduced this app to, have said that it is useless.
 People don't understand the value of self reporting that well.
 A better approach is if the app presented some updated infection numbers and link to the Local Health Department Vaccine Information website and vaccines.gov to entice people to install this app as their one stop shop for COVID information and vaccination in order to make reporting a no brainer rather than something people have to be cognizant about independently.<br> :date: __2021-05-16 04:51:51__